Note: This page is about teaching shakuhachi. As a member of Mugenkyo Taiko Drummers I teach taiko as well.

-While learning without guidance is possible up to a point, it is slow and difficult, leading to most students giving up after a short while.
+While learning without guidance is possible up to a point, it is slow and difficult, leading to most students giving up quickly.

 Who.
 Everybody can learn to play the shakuhachi!
-(Everybody.
-No exceptions.)
+No exceptions.

 How.
-The ideal is face-to-face, one teacher to one student, but video chat (Skype, FaceTime) works well too.
+The ideal is face-to-face instruction, one teacher to one student, but video chat (Skype, FaceTime) is also possible.

 What.
 I teach mostly the repertoire of the KSK (Kokusai Shakuhachi Kenshukan),

-the school established by Yokoyama Kotsuya-sensei and the school from which I hold a shihan (teaching license).
+the school established by shakuhachi legend Yokoyama Kotsuya-sensei and the school from which I hold a shihan (teaching license).

 This repertoire consists mainly of honkyou (lit. original pieces originating from the komuso – Zen monks)